+7. Conclusion

-7. Conclusion This study presents comparable measures of capital adequacy for several MDBs.
-In this, we aim to shed light on the study of the are also interested in how the different measures perform and whether they measure required capital consistently.
+This study presents comparable measures of capital adequacy for several MDBs.
+In this, we aim to shed light on the financial state of the institutions included.
+We are also interested in how the different measures perform and whether they measure required capital consistently.